 Coming forward and informing your employer of illegal or harmful conduct is never easy.
 Employees who want to correct their boss’s illegal conduct or draw attention to it, may fear that doing so could cause them to lose their job.
 Under certain circumstances, Minnesota and Federal laws make it illegal for employers to fire employees who come forward to report a suspected violation of the law.
+This is known as a whistleblower.

 In Minnesota, the state law protecting employees from retaliation for reporting illegal activity or suspected illegal activity is Minnesota Statute 181.932 which is known as the Minnesota Whistleblower Act (“MWA”).